wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 one endpoint can be registered per chain.
 Endpoints are immutable.
 This payload will only be accepted if the emitter is the hardcoded governance contract.

-In order to transfer assets to another chain, a user needs to call the `transfer` method of the bridge contract with the recipient details and respective fee they are willing to pay.
+In order to transfer assets to another chain, a user needs to call the `transfer` (or the `transferWithPayload`) method of the bridge contract with the recipient details and respective fee they are willing to pay.
 The contract will either hold the tokens in a custody account (in case it is a native token) or burn wrapped assets.
 Wrapped assets can be burned because they can be freely minted once tokens are transferred back and this way the total supply can indicate the total amount of tokens currently held on this chain.
-After the lockup the contract will post a `Transfer` payload message to Wormhole.
+After the lockup the contract will post a `Transfer` (or `TransferWithPayload`) message to Wormhole.
 Once the message has been signed by the guardians, it can be posted to the target chain of the transfer.
-The target chain will then either release native tokens from custody or mint a wrapped asset depending on whether it's a native token there.
-The program will keep track of consumed message digests for replay prevention.
+Upon redeeming (see `completeTransfer` below), the target chain will either release native tokens from custody or mint a wrapped asset depending on whether it's a native token there.

-Since the method for posting a VAA to the token bridge is authorized by the message signature itself, anyone can post any message.
+The token bridges guarantee that there will be a unique wrapped asset on each chain for each non-native token.
+In other words, transferring a native token from chain A to chain C will result in the same wrapped token as transferring from A to B first, then from B to C, and no double wrapping will happen.
+The program will keep track of consumed message digests (which include a nonce) for replay prevention.

+To redeem the transaction on the target chain, the VAA must be posted to the target token bridge.
+Since the VAA includes a signature from the guardians, it does not matter in general who submits it to the target chain, as VAAs cannot be spoofed, and the VAA includes the target address that the tokens will be sent to upon completion.
+An exception to this is `TransferWithPayload`, which must be redeemed by the target address, because it contains additional payload that must be handled by the recipient (such as token-swap instructions).
 The `completeTransfer` method will accept a fee recipient.
 In case that field is set, the fee amount specified will be sent to the fee recipient and the remainder of the amount to the intended receiver of the transfer.
-This allows transfers to be completed by independent relayers to improve UX for users that will only need to send a single transaction for as long as the fee is sufficient and the token accepted by anyone acting as relayer.
+(TODO: is this fee recipient implemented? looks like the fee is always sent to whoever redeems the transfer) This allows transfers to be completed by independent relayers to improve UX for users that will only need to send a single transaction for as long as the fee is sufficient and the token accepted by anyone acting as relayer.